Linuxfabrik/monitoring-plugins/check-plugins/multipath/README.md

   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
+  -c, --critical CRIT   CRIT threshold for the percentage of the expected
+                        paths that are usable, compared as a Nagios range.
+                        Supports Nagios ranges.
+Example: `--critical=1:`
+                        alerts only once a map has no usable path left.
+                        Default: 50: (critical when half of the paths or more are gone).
   --expected-paths EXPECTED_PATHS
                         Expected number of paths per multipath map.
 A LUN in a fabric normally has the same number of paths as every